Scandinavian Airlines System Flight 901: Aftermath

 After the accident, mechanics found that LN-RKB suffered substantial damage, but was later repaired and returned to service, until it was bought by Federal Express in 1985, reregistered as N311FE, and converted into a freighter.
 It was withdrawn from use and stored in 2012; in 2013, it was returned to service.
 The aircraft would operate for FedEx Express, before being retired on December 31, 2022.

 The aircraft would later be acquired by Panamanian freight airline Cargo Three in 2024, making it one of 10 DC-10s still in service in 2025.
+As of January 2026, the DC10 appears to be parked.